JeepGuy/VIM/cut_copy_paste_registers.md

 The Black Hole Register   = /dev/null
 -----------------------

-"_     = when writing to the Black Hole register nothing happens.
+"_     = (quote underscore)  when writing to the Black Hole register nothing happens.
          * NOTE: Used to delete text without affecting the normal registers.